ParkWhiz: Origins

 ParkWhiz was founded in 2006 by Aashish Dalal and Jon Thornton.
 The company CEO is Yona Shtern.
 ParkWhiz works with 4,000 parking facilities in over 50 major cities and 35 states.
-Founders Dalal and Thornton conceived of the ParkWhiz concept in 2004 after becoming frustrated with the problem of locating parking during baseball games.
+Founders Dalal and Thornton conceived the ParkWhiz concept in 2004 after becoming frustrated with the problem of locating parking during baseball games.
 While parking spaces were available at various parking facilities, there was no organized system for determining their location or their price.
-The ParkWhiz service allows users to locate and purchase parking spaces online and on mobile devices before reaching their destinations.
+ParkWhiz service allows users to locate and purchase parking spaces online and on mobile devices before reaching their destinations.
 As of March 2019 ParkWhiz employs over 100 people in the United States, Israel and the Philippines.

 Services

-ParkWhiz allows drivers to locate and purchase daily, monthly, and event parking through its web and mobile applications.
+ParkWhiz allows drivers to locate and purchase daily, monthly, and event-based parking through its web and mobile applications.
 Users of the ParkWhiz service are able to compare prices, locations, and amenities.
 After drivers select a spot and process their payment, they are given an electronic parking pass that can be printed or presented on a smartphone or tablet.

 In 2013, as part of its first growth beyond Chicago, ParkWhiz expanded its monthly parking feature to New York City, offering approximately 200 locations.

 The company organized parking for the Super Bowl in 2010 and parked an estimated 30% of Super Bowl traffic in 2012.